 Betsy McCoy, who is the lieutenant governor of the state of New York and has just become one of the great authorities on Obamacare.

-If you will recall, when they wrote Obamacare, the states were encouraged to start their state level exchanges.
+If you will recall, when they wrote Obamacare, the states were encouraged to start their state-level exchanges.

-that they would not be able to subsidize the cost of health care for patients, for the insured in their states.
+They would not be able to subsidize the cost of health care for patients, for the insured in their states.

-And uh several judges have held, including in the the DC circuit that the law the is plain.
+Well, there's been a lawsuit, and several judges have held, including in the D.C. circuit, that the law is plain.

-The states that get the exchange that set up their own exchange, they get the subsidy.
+The states that get the exchange, that set up their own exchange, they get the subsidy.

-The states that don't, well, it's in a completely separate provision and the language isn't there to give them the subsidy.
+The states that don't, well, it's in a completely separate provision, and the language isn't there to give them the subsidy.

-That's gone to the Supreme Court and it'll be resolved by June.
+That's gone to the Supreme Court, and it'll be resolved by June.

 And I'm sure we'll see another concerted effort by the left to politicize the court to try to make John Roberts fold.